Climate of California: Temperature range

 The cool offshore, enhanced by upwelling of cold sub-surface waters, often creates summer fog near the coast, creating a warm-summer Mediterranean climate (Köppen climate classification Csb).
 Farther inland, the climate becomes more continental, with some areas turning semi-arid (Köppen BSk), with colder winters and markedly hotter summers.
-Low-lying inland valleys, especially the Central Valley, have a hot-summer Mediterranean climate (Köppen Csa), with subtropical temperatures but a well-defined sunny summer season and a foggy winter season.
+Low-lying inland valleys, especially the Central Valley, have a hot-summer Mediterranean climate (Köppen Csa), with subtropical temperatures but a well-defined sunny summer and a foggy winter.

 The temperature gradient between immediate coast and low-lying inland valleys in the south is about 7 F-change in winter, the coast being warmer, and in summer roughly 20 F-change, the interior being hotter.
 For example, the average daily high in San Francisco in July and August is between 62 and 68 F, and in Walnut Creek, some 20 mi inland, the average daily high in July and August is 84 F: a temperature gain of more than one degree (Fahrenheit) per mile.
 In Southern California, the temperature differences are approximately 4 F-change in winter and 23 F-change in summer.
 At the coast in Santa Monica, the average high in August is 75 F, while in Burbank, approximately 10 mi inland, the average high in August is 95 F: a temperature gain of about two degrees Fahrenheit per mile.

 During the cooler winter months (October–March), the Coachella Valley regularly has the warmest winter temperatures out of any place west of the Rocky Mountains.
 East Los Angeles, the Gateway Cities, and parts of the San Gabriel Valley average the warmest winter high temps (72 F) in all of the western U.S., and Santa Monica averages the warmest winter lows (52 F) in all of the western U.S. Palm Springs, a city in the Coachella Valley, averages high/low/mean temperatures of 75 °F/50 °F/63 °F, (24 °C/10 °C/17 °C) respectively during the period of cooler weather from November to April.
 The extreme southwest, around San Diego, has a borderline mediterranean/semi-arid or steppe climate (Köppen "Csa"/"BSk") as winters are drier there.